Unbounded: Object-Boundary Interaction in Mixed Reality: Design Space

-Reflecting on this process, we recognized that early feedback reinforced an implicit assumption of objects as digital and boundaries as physical.
-This framing overlooked how materiality shapes interaction, for instance, a physical object colliding with a soft physical boundary may produce a visible deformation, whereas a digital object does not, even though their motion patterns are similar.
-We therefore introduced a Nature dimension—Digital, Physical, or Augmented—to capture these distinctions.
-For conceptual coherence and visual clarity, we also reorganized Object motions and Boundary properties (e.g., merging stationary into motions, adding Perception) (Fig.~\ref{fig:design-space}c).
-Definitions are provided in Sec.~\ref{sec:dimensions}.
+Reflecting on this process, we recognized that early feedback reinforced an implicit assumption that objects are digital and boundaries are physical.
+This framing overlooked how materiality shapes interaction; for instance, a physical object colliding with a soft physical boundary may produce a visible deformation, whereas a digital object does not, even though their motion patterns are similar.
+We therefore introduced a \dtag{Nature} dimension---\dtag{Digital}, \dtag{Physical}, or \dtag{Augmented}---to capture these distinctions.
+For conceptual coherence and visual clarity, we merged \dtag{Stationary} into \dtag{Motion}, added \dtag{Perception}, and combined \dtag{Deformable} and \dtag{Magical} into \dtag{Transformative}.
+Although later expert feedback highlighted the value of distinguishing properties such as deformability (\Cref{sec:visble-forms-material}), we expanded these details in \Cref{fig:final-design-space}.

-We presented this version to our research group, the feedback challenged our Object–Boundary focus and led us to include Human (Fig.~\ref{fig:design-space}d).
-What we had framed as mechanical interplay between object and boundary became relations inherently situated in human perception and action.
-We further regrouped the motions for clarity and grounded each dimension in prior work across 31 papers.